opendaylight/docs/docs/user-guide/authentication-and-authorization-services.rst

     /** = anon

-Then restart the karaf process.
+Then restart the Karaf process.

 How application developers can leverage AAA to provide servlet security
 -----------------------------------------------------------------------